Download pdf version

 • Specialized annotated genome portals.

-• Learn protocols to query genomic information and remotely download files from GenBank.
+• Learn protocols to query genomic information and remotely download data from GenBank.

-• Understand key steps involved in producing a genome assembly and best strategies to get there.
+• Understand the key steps involved in producing a genome assembly and strategies to optimize assembly quality.

 • Read error correction.